31 Good Jobs for Older People: How to Make Money, Stay Active, and Thrive at Work as a Senior

 Sites like Etsy make it possible to sell your art or market crafts such as handmade jewelry.
 And many communities have farmer's markets and arts and crafts fairs that feature local artists.

-- Average hourly wage—$19.80 for craft artists; $27.66 for fine artists including painters, sculptors, and illustrators
+- Median hourly wage: $17.27 for craft artists; $29.24 for fine artists including painters, sculptors, and illustrators

 You Want to Be an Entrepreneur

 For seniors who have always wanted to run a business, retirement can be an opportunity to develop entrepreneurial skills.
 In fact, starting a business is a popular way for retirees to make some money while enjoying the benefits of being their own boss.
-One-quarter of start-up companies are initiated by people in the 55-to-64 age group.23
+People in the 55-to-64 age group start new companies at the second-highest rate in America.

 So even though we might think of startups as the domain of younger people, many older adults are well-suited for entrepreneurship.
 After all, today's seniors grew up in a time that had more family businesses, and many of them know what it takes to be successful.

 In fact, a lot of entrepreneurial success simply comes down to knowing what people want.
 That's why the stereotype of young tech entrepreneurs being more successful than older ones is often incorrect.
-(One study found that a tech business started by a person who is over 50 is almost twice as likely to succeed as one started by someone who is 30.24)
+(According to an article in Inc., one study found that a tech business started by a person who is over 50 is almost twice as likely to succeed as one started by someone who is 30.)

 Plus, business ideas for seniors are almost limitless.
 In fact, many of the jobs listed above could be springboards to entrepreneurship—for example, starting a lawn-mowing business or creating a company that assists with tax returns.
 Another option is to buy an existing business or franchise.